The Heights guide to better sleep

 When did you last get a good night’s sleep?
 One you wake up from feeling totally fresh, and raring to go.
 Maybe not that recently.

 Really good sleep makes you feel amazing.
-But with the pace, stress, and constant stimulation of modern life, getting that sleep can feel like a losing battle.
+But with the pace, nerves, and constant stimulation of modern life, getting that sleep can feel like a losing battle.

 Other than sleeping pills (which, spoiler alert, you shouldn’t take unless instructed by a doctor), there aren’t any quick fixes.
 But there are plenty of changes, both in how we think and how we act, that we can make to ensure we get our 40 winks.